smrkem/stockdata/docs/chapter_1/readme.md

 stocks and what data would be useful, as well to the tech side and what sort of data and services is available.

 This is honestly a really cool and exciting part for me - I'll put TDD and specific requirements aside for now.
-A quick Google for available services and a brand new git branch (`poc/yahoo-finance`) later and I'm ready to explore.
+A quick Google for available services and a brand new git branch (`poc/yahoo-finance`) later and I'm ready to start exploring in the next chapter.